ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-16.png" alt="linearly separable data">

 First of all, as you can see the default path in Mage starts with `/home/src`.
-However, when I type `ls` the credentials are nowhere to be seen:
+However, when we type `ls` the credentials are nowhere to be seen:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-17.png" alt="linearly separable data">